Alejogb1/job-board/blog-data/declare-database-using-code-example.md

 id: "declare-database-using-code-example"
 ---

-Okay so like you wanna declare a database using code right been there done that many times So lets get this straight it's not about just waving your hands and poof a database appears We're talking actual code here not some magic trick
+like you wanna declare a database using code right been there done that many times So lets get this straight it's not about just waving your hands and poof a database appears We're talking actual code here not some magic trick

 First off what kind of database are we talking about This changes everything You could be dealing with a relational database like PostgreSQL MySQL or something more document oriented like MongoDB or even a graph database like Neo4j And there are in-memory databases too like Redis for super fast operations So the code and the way you interact will differ greatly depending on what you wanna do